Portlands Energy Centre: Technical specifications of the plant

 The technical specifications of the plant in the original submission of the environmental review report (a less rigorous form of a full environmental assessment) to the Ministry of the Environment in November 2003 have been significantly altered.
-This was due to the government instructing Ontario Power Generation to stop participating in projects which use more environmentally acceptable generations systems, such as co-generation.
-Originally, the plant was described as two identical 275 MW power train systems, each comprising a 175 MW GE 7FA gas turbine generator, and other equipment.
+This was due to the government instructing Ontario Power Generation to stop participating in projects that use more environmentally acceptable generation systems, such as co-generation.
+Originally, the plant was described as consisting of two identical 275 MW powertrain systems, with each system comprising a 175 MW GE 7FA gas turbine generator and other equipment.
 This proposed configuration was capable of producing over 272,000 per hour of steam for district heating.

 Power purchase agreement, timing and capital costs

 On September 18, 2006, TransCanada issued a press release announcing that Portlands Energy Centre L.P. had signed a 20-year Accelerated Clean Energy Supply (ACES) contract with the Ontario Power Authority for the power output of the PEC.

-The plant started delivering 340 MW of power to the City of Toronto in June 2008 in single-cycle operation and was fully operational with an output of 550 MW by the second-quarter 2009.
+The plant started delivering 340 MW of power to the City of Toronto in June 2008 in single-cycle operation and was fully operational with an output of 550 MW by the second quarter of 2009.
 Total capital costs are expected to reach $730MM.